creativescala/creative-scala/book/src/pages/hof/functions.md

 case n => ??? aMethod(count - 1)
 ```

 This is the only part that has a `???`.
-In the real methods we have
+In the actual methods we have

 ```scala
 case n => aBox.beside(stackedBoxes(n-1))